 Includes professional ethics, legal issues, organizations, and areas of specialization.
 Introduction to the work of counselors, impact of experiences on counseling and professional development.
+An additional fee is associated with this course.
 This is a professional education course.

 COUN 5130 - Management of Comprehensive School Counseling Programs (3)